Is your child having problems at school?

 PBO’s Education Law Program offers free legal help for families whose children face challenges to their rights in public schools.

-Call our Free Legal Advice Hotline to speak to the program coordinator on Tuesdays, Wednesdays, and Thursday afternoons (1 PM to 3:30 PM), or apply using the form below.
+- Call our Free Legal Advice Hotline to speak to the program coordinator on Tuesdays, Wednesdays, and Thursday afternoons (12:30 PM to 4:00 PM)

 Most people don’t think of school problems as legal problems.
 But children have rights when it comes to accessing special education supports, dealing with bullying, or in discipline matters like suspensions, expulsions and exclusion (situations when children are not allowed to enroll or told not to return to school).